Aleksandr Oleinikov: Early life and career

 From 1998 until 1999 he was the director for direction of programme planning and launching at Moscow Independent Broadcasting Corporation, further, from 1999 until 2001, he was the deputy general director.

-Since 2001, he has been a member of the Russian Television Academy.
+From 2001, he was a member of the Russian Television Academy.

-On 26 April 2001, after the NTV Affair and transfer of NTV ex-journalists to TV-6, Aleksandr Oleinikov left TV-6.
+On 26 April 2001, after the NTV Affair and transfer of NTV ex-journalists to TV-6, Oleinikov left TV-6.
 Oleinikov's last project on that channel was the entertainment programme Oh these kids already!, which released in April 2001», which transferred with him to NTV from September 2001.
 The last motion signed by him as deputy general director of TV-6 was an order to play the informative programme Results with Yevgeny Kiselyov live on air.

 From May until October 2001 he worked as a general producer for NTV (Russia), and participated in the launch of an array of television broadcasts from 2001 until 2002.
 From May 2001 until March 2002 he was also the programme director for NTV.
 He was invited to NTV by Alfred Koch.
 He left the channel in March 2002; Oleinikov's sacking from occupied posts was linked with the low ratings and multiple failed live launches which had occurred under his leadership.

-In 2002 he transferred to Russia-1, where he became a manager for two television projects (Good Morning (Russian TV program) and Vesti (VGTRK)).
+In 2002 he transferred to Russia-1, where he became a manager for two television projects (Good Morning (Russian TV program) and Vesti (VGTRK).
 He later worked as a freelance producer, launching artistic films and TV series for various channels.

 From March 2006 until November 2012 he was the general producer for TV Centre (Russia).

-From 2 September until 15 November 2013, he was a co-producer of the third season of the show Evening Urgent on Channel One Russia.
+From 2 September until 15 November 2013, he was a co-producer of the third season of the show Evening Urgant on Channel One Russia.

-Personal life
+Personal life and death

-Oleinikov's first wife was Irina Borisovna Medvedeva, a Muscovite born in 1969.
+Oleinikov's first wife was Irina Borisovna Medvedeva, a Muscovite, born in 1969.